Aurala/cybersecuritybase2022_project_1/README.md

 python3 manage.py runserver
 ```

-Browse to `http ://localhost:8000`, log in and start hacking.
+Browse to `http://localhost:8000`, log in and start hacking.
 The vulnerabilities are described in a file called report.txt.

 Have fun! :)